 The Good Food Purchasing Program (GFPP) uses the food buying power of institutions to purchase from vendors that care about the health and well-being of people, animals, and the environment.
 The Program provides clear standards and strategic support to encourage major institutions to purchase local, sustainable, fair, and humanely produced foods while also improving access to healthy, high-quality food for all of our communities.
-The program establishes baselines as well as improvement strategies along six values:
+The program establishes baselines as well as improvement strategies along five values:

 - Environmental sustainability